-*These are pressures for Sharp Face characters.
-In order to estimate marking pressure requirements, multiply the single character tonnage found above by the number of characters to be marked.
-To mark half depth, multiply tonnage requirement by 0.75; to mark two times the depth, multiply the tonnage requirements by 1.33; to mark three times the depth, multiply tonnage requirement by 1.7.
+In order to estimate marking pressure requirements, multiply the single character tonnage by the number of characters to be marked.
+To mark half depth, multiply tonnage requirements by 0.75; to mark two times the depth, multiply the tonnage requirements by 1.33; to mark three times the depth, multiply tonnage requirements by 1.7.

 Straight Step Type

 This catalog discusses our full line of steel marking tools.
 It also covers general marking guidelines, pressure requirements and our standard code & design chart.
 It gives detailed information about our steel type & hand stamps, steel stamps & marking dies, type holders, numbering heads, and fixturing available for our roll marking and press marking machines.

 This brochure discusses our numbering heads available for any press marking or roll marking application.
 Whether it is hand-held, non-automatic or automatic, SCHMIDT offers a wide range of straight, barrel style and combination numbering heads.